 So far our findings are:

-- Lowering the price doesn’t affect the number of licenses sold
+- Lowering the price doesn’t affect profit

 - We did some A/B testing for price breaks: setting a $999 VIP package to make other plans cheap.
 It had no effect